04alexh/TOROS-Field-Aligner/README.md

 \
 **snr_threshold** [int]: Minimum SNR you want a star to have.
 Assumes poisson noise (ie SNR ~ flux / sqrt(flux)).
 This is a filter applied before using starmatcher.

+### Versions
+I've included two versions of the program.
+TOROSFieldAligner.py uses C++ for the actual matching.
+In the event the C++ stuff does not work, I have also included a version of the program (TOROSFieldAlignerSlow.py) that processes everything through python.
+It is much slower, but has the benefit of not needing extra installation steps to use.